MISP/misp-modules/README.md

 * [iprep](misp_modules/modules/expansion/iprep.py) - an expansion module to get IP reputation from packetmail.net.
 * [macaddress.io](misp_modules/modules/expansion/macaddress_io.py) - a hover module to retrieve vendor details and other information regarding a given MAC address or an OUI from [MAC address Vendor Lookup](https://macaddress.io).
 See [integration tutorial here](https://macaddress.io/integrations/MISP-module).
 * [macvendors](misp_modules/modules/expansion/macvendors.py) - a hover module to retrieve mac vendor information.
+* [ocr-enrich](misp_modules/modules/expansion/ocr-enrich.py) - an enrichment module to get OCRized data from images into MISP.
+* [ods-enrich](misp_modules/modules/expansion/ods-enrich.py) - an enrichment module to get text out of OpenOffice spreadsheet document into MISP (using free-text parser).
+* [odt-enrich](misp_modules/modules/expansion/odt-enrich.py) - an enrichment module to get text out of OpenOffice document into MISP (using free-text parser).
 * [onyphe](misp_modules/modules/expansion/onyphe.py) - a modules to process queries on Onyphe.
 * [onyphe_full](misp_modules/modules/expansion/onyphe_full.py) - a modules to process full queries on Onyphe.
 * [OTX](misp_modules/modules/expansion/otx.py) - an expansion module for [OTX](https://otx.alienvault.com/).
 * [passivetotal](misp_modules/modules/expansion/passivetotal.py) - a [passivetotal](https://www.passivetotal.org/) module that queries a number of different PassiveTotal datasets.
+* [pdf-enrich](misp_modules/modules/expansion/pdf-enrich.py) - an enrichment module to extract text from PDF into MISP (using free-text parser).
+* [pptx-enrich](misp_modules/modules/expansion/pptx-enrich.py) - an enrichment module to get text out of PowerPoint document into MISP (using free-text parser).
 * [qrcode](misp_modules/modules/expansion/qrcode.py) - a module decode QR code, barcode and similar codes from an image and enrich with the decoded values.
 * [rbl](misp_modules/modules/expansion/rbl.py) - a module to get RBL (Real-Time Blackhost List) values from an attribute.
 * [reversedns](misp_modules/modules/expansion/reversedns.py) - Simple Reverse DNS expansion service to resolve reverse DNS from MISP attributes.